graphql-crystal/graphql/README.md

   end

   @[GraphQL::Field]
-  def bar : Bar # in addition to basic types, you can also return other objects
+  def bar : Bar # in addition to basic types, we can also return other objects
     Bar.new
   end
 end